Proven-Paradox/shaper-system/Handbook.md

 ## Skill-based Utilities
 Unless otherwise stated, all Skill-based Utilities cost 3 XP.

-#### Acrobatic Paragon
-Increase your Acrobatics modifier by 1.
-Your acrobatic training and anatomical knowledge allows you to help your allies unlock their potential.
-You grant allies Boon 2 on Acrobatics checks that you are helping them with.
-//Scaling on Boon?

 #### Asceticism
 Increase your Endure modifier by 1.
 In addition, you can go 2 weeks without food or water with no ill effect, no need to make Endure checks.
 When you sleep, you enter a state of meditation and are still aware of the world around yourself.
 This enables you to awaken with full lucidity instantly and to make Awareness checks while sleeping without penalty.

-#### Athletic Paragon
-Increase your Athletics modifier by 1.
-Your athletic training and anatomical knowledge allows you to help your allies unlock their potential.
-You grant allies Boon 2 on Athletics checks that you are helping them with.
-//Scaling on Boon?

-#### Captivating Performance
-Increase your Performance modifier by 1.
-In addition, you can utilize a performance to create a distraction for your allies in large crowds.
-While you perform for a room, allies attempting to move through that room unseen gain Boon 2 on Stealth checks.
-//Is this enough?
-Do I need to add more benefits?
-Increase Boon?
-Might be too narrow?

 #### Chump Change
 Increase any two of the following by one: Construct, Craft, Deception, Diplomacy, Intimidation, Medicine, Performance, Sabotage, Stealth, Streetwise, or Tech.